kiba/Writings/atg/chp2_aftermath.md

 # **Chapter 2: Aftermath**

-After a well deserved slept-in, Colonel Johnathan 'Jack' O'Neill was back up again, standing outside one of his teammate's office.
+After a well deserved slept-in, Colonel Johnathan 'Jack' O'Neill found himself back in familiar routine, standing outside one of his teammate's office.

-He knocked on the door, which then opened up to the archaeologist's office.
+He knocked on the door.

+"Who is it?" the voice on the side of door asked.

+"I am back," O'Neill said simply.

 "Oh, hey Jack," the civilian greeted the Air Force special operator.